tbrowder/Proc-More/README.md

 - /usr/bin/time

 If the **time** command is not found, an exception will be thrown.
 Likewise, if the **time** command returns an exit code other than zero, an exception will be thrown.

 # The Proc::More module

-The routines are described in detail in [ALL-SUBS](https://github.com/tbrowder/Proc-More/blob/master/docs/ALL-SUBS.md) which shows a short description of each exported routine along along with its complete signature.
+The routines are described in detail in [ALL-SUBS](https://github.com/tbrowder/Proc-More/blob/master/docs/ALL-SUBS.md) which shows a short description of each exported routine along with its complete signature.

 ## The :$typ and :$fmt named parameters